gerardojgarcia/gerardojgarcia/README.md

 - 👋 Hi, I’m @gerardojgarcia
 - 👀 I’m interested in ... full-stack web development
-- 🌱 I’m currently learning ... vue & laravel
+- 🌱 I’m currently learning ...
+Nuxt3
-- 💞️ I’m looking to collaborate on ...
-Composting Web App
-- 📫 How to reach me ...

 <!---
 gerardojgarcia/gerardojgarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.